giancarlok/Udacity/Git-Github/reflections.md

 This is the reflection sheet of the git-github udacity course.
-One is supposed to fill out these question while going through all the lessons continuously.
+These questions are to be filled continuously while working with git and github.

 ## Reflections